 And this brings me to the next point of interest…

 Qualities to Look for in a Yoga Teacher

-• Your teacher should also provide a great deal of attention to detail.
-They should teach you something about your body, reminding you where your hands and feet should be for proper alignment throughout the movements.
-They will also guide you to check in with different parts of your body, help you find stability, and safely come into the fullest expression of the pose available to you.
+A good teacher will also guide you to check in with different parts of your body, help you find stability, and safely come into the fullest expression of the pose available to you.

 Photo source: http://www.corepoweryoga.com/classdescriptions